acoshift/go-project-guideline/DDD.md

 > Recommend for use this guileline for large project.
 >
-> DO NOT use in small project, you will end up write boilerplate code
+> DO NOT use in small project, you will end up write a lot of boilerplate code

 ## Project Structure